System Design Space

 medium

-This chapter matters because the real story is not just address exhaustion, but long-lived infrastructure migration, compatibility, and the cost of network legacy.
+This chapter matters because the story is not just address exhaustion, but long-lived infrastructure migration, compatibility, and the cost of network legacy.

 Practical value of this chapter